mahmudulmurad/react-graphql/README.md

 1. Calculate total value of all products in the inventory
 1. Create a form to add new product to inventory

+## Developer Remarks

+I have to chnage the docker-compose.yml a bit to fix the database from postgres to db.

 ## Run the application

 ```sh